uw-comphys/opencmp/publications/2108_JOSS/paper.md

 # Acknowledgements

-This research was supported by the Natural Sciences and Engineering Research Council (NSERC) of Canada.
+The authors would like to thank Prof. Sander Rhebergen for useful discussions regarding the discontinuous Galerkin method and Prof. Joachim Schöberl for useful discussions regarding IMEX time integration, preconditioning, and usage of the NGSolve finite element library.
+This research was supported by the Natural Sciences and Engineering Research Council (NSERC) of Canada and Compute Canada.

 # References